sxiii/eventbadges/README.md

 # Event badges
 This script helps to generate unique badges for visitors of your event fast &amp; convinient (200 badges took a minute)

-# Description
+## Description
 This script adds name(s) of participants to your badges.
 It requires imagemagick to be installed.

-# HOW-TO
+## HOW-TO

 1) Prepare the TEXT file with name "good.csv" which consist of the following:
 ```
 DenFFFFFIvanovFFFFF@fakesnowden
 JohnFFFFFConnorFFFFF@johnconnor
 ```
-So, use name, then 5 letter F as separator, then surname and 5 "F"s, then telegram username or other info.
+Use name, then 5 letter F as separator, then surname and 5 "F"s, then telegram username or other info.

 `NameFFFFFSurnameFFFFF@telegramusername`
 For each text row in file, separate badge will be created.